+7 Ball Trail (1.0 mi)

-7 Ball Trail Section (1.0 mile).
-The trailhead is located off the paved road that intersects Marysville Road 1.5 and 1.9 miles from the junction with Highway 49.
-The 7 Ball Trail descends 400 feet at a moderate to rapid rate to Bullards Bar Trail.
+The 7 Ball Trail descends 400 ft to the Bullards Bar Trail on NFS land.
+The trailhead is located off the paved road that intersects Marysville Road 1.5 and 1.9 mi from the junction with Highway 49.
+The trail is located outside the existing FERC Project Boundary on NFS land and is managed by the Forest Service.